jmalbu/machine-learning-econometrics/ps4/README.md

-# Problem Set 4 — Resampling and Advanced Regression
+# Problem Set 4

-This folder contains all deliverables for Problem Set 4 from ECON 573: Machine Learning and Econometrics.
+This folder contains all deliverables for Problem Set 4.

 ---

 ## Topics Covered

-**Part I**: Resampling Methods & Logistic Regression
+**Part I**: Validation set, LOOCV, and bootstrapping
-- Validation set approach vs. LOOCV vs. K-fold CV
+- Described the process and advantages of **K-fold cross-validation** vs. LOOCV
+- Fitted logistic regression models to predict credit default using `income`, `balance`, and `student` status
+- Evaluated **test error** across multiple random splits to assess model stability
-- Logistic regression with the `Default` dataset
+- Compared models with and without the `student` predictor
-- Estimating test error rates through repeated validation
-- Bootstrap standard error estimation for logistic regression coefficients
+- Used the **bootstrap** to estimate standard errors of logistic regression coefficients
+- Compared bootstrapped SEs with analytical SEs from `glm` output

-**Part II**: Polynomial and Spline Regression
+**Part II**: Polynomial and spline regression
-- Fitting polynomial models to explore non-linear relationships
-- Model selection using cross-validation and residual sum of squares (RSS)
-- Regression splines using `bs()` from the `splines` package

-**Part III**: Model Comparison for Salary Prediction
+- Fitted polynomial regression of `nox` on `dis` using degrees 1 through 10
+- Plotted fits and computed **RSS** for each degree
+- Performed **10-fold CV** to select optimal polynomial degree
+- Fit regression splines with varying degrees of freedom (df = 3 to 10)
+- Assessed **in-sample RSS** and **cross-validated test error** to select optimal df
+- Visualized and interpreted spline smooths, noting diminishing returns in flexibility

+**Part III**: Comparing regression models on baseball salary data
-- Comparing boosting, OLS, ridge, and lasso using the `Hitters` dataset
+- Cleaned and log-transformed the *Hitters* dataset
+- Trained models on first 200 observations, tested on remainder
+- Compared **boosting**, **bagging**, **OLS**, **ridge**, and **lasso**
+- Found that **bagging** yielded the lowest test MSE (~0.230), outperforming boosting (~0.285) and penalized regressions
+- Identified **cumulative career statistics** (e.g., CAtBat, CWalks) as key salary predictors using boosting feature importance
-- Tuning shrinkage parameters in boosting
+- Illustrated test MSE vs. shrinkage rate in boosting and confirmed overfitting at low shrinkage values
-- Evaluating models using test MSE
-- Feature importance analysis in boosted and bagged models

 ---